silanluetan40882407/kas/README.md

 Fixed typo in documentation - build 795
 Refactored code for better maintainability - update 34 Updated README with new instructions - build 619
+Added new feature for better user experience - 792